 Weather has been a major problem for insurance companies.
 Carriers spend millions yearly monitoring and trying to predict climate change.
 Insurance companies look at weather pattern years in advance to reduce future exposure.
 Taking rate increases in areas that have proven higher Risk.
 National insurance carriers have pulled out of most coastal communities.
 New York and New Jersey are having a hard time finding affordable insurance along the coast.
-Florida, currently has no national insurance carriers except for renters or condo coverage.
+Florida, currently has no national insurance carriers except for renters insurance or condo coverage.
 From Texas to Colorado and Ohio to Florida we are seeing both small and large weather related claims

 Insurance Brokers Group sees homeowner’s file roof claims on average every ten years.
 Especially in the Midwest where we headquarter.
 Gone were the days people buying a new roof because of old age. $5,000 roofs in the past, today now cost $10,000 and $12,000.
 Many insurance carriers have adopted a higher mandatory deductibles for wind and hail.
 AAA Insurance switched customers at renewal to a 1% deductible in many states.
 You might want to check you renewal policy for changes that might effect your wallet.
 Thinking you have $500 deductible vs. a 1% could mean hundreds or thousands more out of pocket.